-At CBEY, we are training the leaders of tomorrow to find innovative solutions to the biggest social and environmental challenges our world has ever faced.
-The Resilient Leaders program will present diverse approaches to building community and having difficult conversations.
-Using a foundation of empathy, active listening, and self-awareness, we will explore the idea of resiliency in creating social change, building community, and taking action.
-We will work together to harness the power of our personal story, examine our perspectives and underlying biases, and develop tools to understand and connect with others.
+After its successful first year, CBEY and Tsai CITY are again partnering with Echoing Green on our Resilient Leaders initiative.
+This professional and personal development program trains the leaders of tomorrow to find innovative solutions to the toughest social and environmental challenges of our time.
+Facilitated by Keno Sadler, VP of Echoing Green, the Resilient Leaders program will present diverse approaches to building community and having tough conversations.
+Using a foundation of empathy, active listening and self-awareness we will explore the idea of resiliency in creating social change, building community, and taking action.
+We will work together to understand the power of our own story, the biases that come with that, and how you can use it to understand others motivations and connect with others.

-We expect all students to be fully present at all sessions, and complete commitments, which include the following:
+We expect all cohort members to be fully present at all sessions, and complete commitments including:

 - 1-3 readings for each session